Common Charges

 License Consequences

 DUI triggers both administrative suspension (from DHSMV) and criminal revocation.
 You have 10 days to request a formal review hearing to challenge the administrative suspension.
 A Miami DUI lawyer can represent you at the hearing and in the criminal case.
-See our DUI charges guide and can DUI charges be dropped guide.
+See our DUI charges guide, first offense DUI, and can DUI charges be dropped guide.
 Contact our office for a free consultation.

 Charged?
 Speak to a Miami Criminal Defense Lawyer